kasiabadio/oop-programming-java/README.md

     - 5. Exercise was about using HashMaps for GladLib, checking in which files a word occured and counting occurrences of codons in DNA.
 Project folders: GlabLib, DNA.

     - 6. Task was about parsing logs and extracting information.
 ArrayLists and HashMaps are used.
 Project folder: LogsAndIPs.

+    - 7. In seventh task I have implemented Vigenere Cipher breaker.
+It takes a dictionary of words and tries different key lengths, finds a text with most matching words to a dictionary of words in selected language.
+Project folder: VigenereProgram.

 ## 4. Technologies
 * Java